ika-rwth-aachen/ros2_unbag/README.md

 - `msg_types`: The message types that this routine can handle.
 (Can be a single type or a list of types.)
 - `formats`: The output formats that this routine supports.
 (Can be a single format or a list of formats.)
-- `mode`: Specifies export mode — SINGLE_FILE, MULTI_FILE, or SINGLE_OR_MULTI_FILE.
-This will only be used to determine if multiprocessing is possible.
-The above example shows a routine that exports to multiple files, one for each point cloud message.
-If you want to export to a single file, you need to handle the file writing logic yourself, e.g., by appending to the file in each call.
+- `mode`: Specifies the export mode — SINGLE_FILE or MULTI_FILE.
+This determines whether the routine is designed for exporting data into a single file or multiple files.
+While this setting affects parallelization and naming conventions, you must implement the logic for single file exports yourself if you choose SINGLE_FILE mode (e.g., appending data to the same file during each function call).

 You can import your own routines permanently by calling
 ```bash